pledbrook/lazybones/README.md

         env JAVA_OPTS="-Dlazybones.config.file=/path/to/my-custom-default-config.groovy" lazybones ...

-    Highest precedence
-    - overrides all other sources of setting data.
+    Highest precedence, i.e. it overrides all other sources of setting data.

 2. User configuration file in `$USER_HOME/.lazybones/config.groovy`.
 This is parsed using Groovy's `ConfigSlurper`, so if you're familiar with that syntax you'll be